pkiraly/pkiraly.github.io/_posts/2016-07-02-making-general.md

 wget --content-disposition http://example.com/europeana-qa/batch/analyzing/90836afd-c3ec-4718-bece-38df214b90a9/retrieve
 ```

 At the end it will save the analysis.zip into the current directory.

-The file contains
+## The result

-the following files:
+The `analysis.zip` file contains the following files:

 ```
 .